lrdvrg/Reign/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

->Note: The port can be changed using the --port option, for example: ng serve --port = 4400.
+>Note: the port used to run the server can be changed using the --port option, for example: ng serve --port = 4400.
 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/reign-test` directory.